roncterry/create-azure-vm/README.md

 **STORAGE_CONTAINER_NAME**

-This variable the name of the Storage Container in the Storage Account in which the VM's disk image (.vhd file) will be created.
+This variable is the name of the Storage Container in the Storage Account in which the VM's disk image (.vhd file) will be created.

+**SOURCE_STORAGE_CONTAINER_NAME**

+This variable is the name of the Storage Container in which the source disk image (.vhd file) resides.

 **SOURCE_IMAGE_FILE**